2024 Highlights

 -

-(5) Based on 1,063 real estate companies rated by Sustainalytics globally.
-As at March 2023.
-Copyright ©2023 Sustainalytics.
+(3) Copyright © 2024 Morningstar Sustainalytics.
 All rights reserved.
-This report contains information developed by Sustainalytics (http://www.sustainalytics.com).
-Such information and data are proprietary of Sustainalytics and/or its third-party suppliers (Third Party Data) and are provided for informational purposes only.
+This section contains information developed by Sustainalytics (www.sustainalytics.com).
+Such information and data are proprietary of Sustainalytics and/or its third party suppliers (Third Party Data) and are provided for informational purposes only.
 They do not constitute an endorsement of any product or project, nor an investment advice and are not warranted to be complete, timely, accurate or suitable for a particular purpose.
-Their use is subject to conditions available at https://www.sustainalytics.com/legal-disclaimers.
+Their use is subject to conditions available at www.sustainalytics.com/legal-disclaimers.

 ESG Scorecard